Image Description Elements

 Note

-It depends on the individual package design if the install_lang macro contents apply to the package or not.
+It depends on the individual package design if the install_lang

-Specifies whether package signatures should be checked or not
+Specifies whether package signatures should be checked or not.

 <preferences>